Get Busy: Remix

 The official remix, "Get Busy (Clap Your Hands Now Remix)", features Fatman Scoop and the Crooklyn Clan, the remix uses the instrumental of Paul's previous single, "Gimme the Light", on the near end of the song.

 In 2024, an official remix was released by Odd Mob, titled "Get Busy (Odd Mob Club Mix)".
 The remix was certified Gold by Australian Recording Industry Association (ARIA) in 2025.

 Music video

 The video for "Get Busy" (directed by Little X) was shot in Woodbridge, Ontario, and released in February 2003.
 The video was also nominated for two MTV Video Music Awards for Best Dance Video and Best New Artist in 2003.
 The video shows people dancing to the song at a basement house party, with some partygoers banging on duct pipes until the homeowner comes down to warn them to stop the banging.
 At the end of the video Paul's brother Jason introduces a song, noting it as a brand new single, and Paul then sings part of "Like Glue".
 Shortly into the second song, renewed banging on the pipes leads the homeowner to come back down to the basement and declare the party over.
 Kardinal Offishall makes a cameo appearance in the video.

+On 9 December 2002, 21-year-old Ramesh Christie, a man watching the video shoot, was shot and killed by unknown assailants.